gitcoinco/grants-stack/packages/round-manager/README.md

 # round-manager

-This package serves the app which holds all the features w.r.t to
+This package serves the app which holds all the features w.r.t

 - creating a program
 - maintaining a program